What is a Giclee Print?

 I choose to photograph my own paintings.
 This gives me more control and is cheaper than paying for the paintings to be scanned or photographed by someone else (once you have purchased the necessary equipment!)
 There is a variety of technical knowledge and skills required to produce a good image - but none of which are too difficult to master.
 I will be giving a step by step guide on how to do this in a future blog.

-I also use Adobe Photoshop to edit the image and to prepare it for sending to the printing company that I use.
+I also use Adobe Photoshop to edit the image and to prepare it for printing.
 This involves preparing the file to the required size and the correct image resolution, adding a border if required, ensuring the settings are all correct and saving the file in an appropriate format for the printers.
-Again I will be going through this step by step in a future blog.

 Fine Art paper